 When Toula’s children were young, and facing important life issues, the usual parental advice didn’t seem enough.
 “Young people don’t want lectures,” she observed, “they’re too busy asserting their independence and ability.”
 The counsellor in Toula sought how she could do things differently with her children.
 She reflected upon her past and experience.

 Whilst still in high school, Toula also worked as a domestic on Killarney cattle station with staff from different cultures and backgrounds.
-As an adult, Dr Gordillo has taught and counselled individuals in a variety of medical settings and schools, including International schools.
+As an adult, Dr Gordillo has taught and counselled individuals in medical settings and schools, including International schools.
 It occurred to her that all cultures, in every age, have handed down important life lessons via stories and images.

 “This has been a consistent activity since men and women began telling stories by drawing images on cave walls,” she says.
-“In most cases, the stories were fantastic allegories about life, the natural world, and our place in it.
+“In most cases, they were fantastic allegories about life, the natural world, and our place in it.
 These stories and images are universal: they cut across age, time, gender and cultural group; in fact all social classes and divisions.”

 Little has changed.
-Contemporary youth continue to love mythic/heroic stories, and the accompanying images that depict the classic ‘hero’s journey’.
+Contemporary youth continue to love mythic stories, and the accompanying images that depict the classic ‘hero’s journey’.
 In fact, the more fantastic the stories and images, Toula has observed, the more young people seem to like them.

 “Old world charm has provided the inspiration for many of the most popular classic and contemporary tales.
 It has also, indirectly, helped generations of youth to charter their way through some of life’s challenges,” she explains.
 “It does this by allowing them to experiment with new ways of living in the real world, by exploring different personas in the world of fantasy.
-That is, within the relative safety of their own active imaginations.”
+That is, within the relative safety of their own imaginations.”